b04rdr1d3r/M2KC-Streamdeck-profile-for-DCS-Interface/README.md

 # M2KC-Streamdeck-profile-for-DCS-Interface
 Mirage 2000C profile for use with DCS interface on a Stream Deck

-ALPHA version
+ALPHA version 0.2

-This the first alpha release of a Mirage 2000 profile to be used with DCS Interface for Streamdeck
+This alpha release of a Mirage 2000 profile to be used with DCS Interface for Streamdeck

 what you need:
 - DCS